ThunderboltG/JoshuaIngalls.github.io/project1.md

 ## Project description

 Battleship was the final project of CSCI 235.
-This program is a recreation of the classic game Battleship in C++.

 Computer code was provided by the instructure, Dr. Hayes.